The-Lab-LaBella/Wild_Yeast_Summer_2026/Sampling_Day.md

 ## Step 2 - Processing

-Processing will take place on the 4th Floor of the [Bioinformatics Building](https://g.co/kgs/KCyVCYW) in the Carter Lab
+Processing will take place on the 4th Floor of the [Bioinformatics Building](https://g.co/kgs/KCyVCYW) in the Carter Lab.

 If you get lost, please return to BINF 429 and connect with Bhuwan or Dallas